 Staff Day Off

-Our hard working staff deserve at least one day off, and this is the only day we do not provide an evening meal.
+Our hard working staff take two days off per week, and these are the only days we do not provide an evening meal.
 A Continental breakfast is still provided on a simplified self-serve basis which is left out the evening before.
-Afternoon tea and cakes are also provided.

 TV DVD & Satellite TV

 Many of our chalets have combined TV DVD players, Hi-fi however our stock of DVD films, music and games is limited and may be non-existent.
 It’s always a good idea to bring your own.
 If some of this equipment becomes unserviceable, we cannot guarantee an immediate replacement because spares are not easy to source from ski resorts.
 Where a Television is advertised or supplied there is no guarantee implied as to how many English speaking channels (if any) will be available.
 Satellite TV in chalets and chalet-hotels may have a very limited choice of channels and not always English speaking, sometimes only BBC World Service.

 Checking Into Your Chalet or Hotel

 You may check into your hotel/chalet bedroom on the day of your pre-booked arrival, normally, on arrival in resort or after 3 pm.
 All bedrooms must be vacated by 09.00am on the day of departure.
 Hotels or residence and self-catered apartment check-in times can vary, please check with the hotel or with our UK office staff for further information.
 Please be aware that chalet staff have a big job to do each changeover day which can result in unforeseen logistical problems.
 The hotel or chalet may be in some disarray during changeover day.
 Our staff will be cleaning the property and therefore linen and cleaning materials may dominate the public areas.